What Regulation Feels Like in Your Body: A Phenomenological Exploration of Embodied Experience

 Why Lived Experience Matters More Than Labels

 Traditional clinical approaches can rely heavily on diagnostic terms.
-But phenomenology shifts the question from what you are to how you experience yourself.
+But phenomenology shifts the question from what you are (and how you “should” be) to how you experience yourself (and why this makes sense).

 Instead of “What’s wrong?” we might ask: